marieleapouliquen/TMNE-HNC/README.md

 * `metaDuration.R`: Investigates the moderating effect of the duration of the nature experience.
 * `metaTechno.R`: Analyzes the impact of different types of technology.
 * `metaNature.R`: Explores the difference between real and simulated nature experiences.
-* `Metareg.R`: Likely performs a meta-regression analysis to explore the combined effect of multiple moderators.
+* `Metareg.R`: Performs a meta-regression analysis to explore the combined effect of multiple moderators.
 * `metaMODE.R`: Analyzes the moderating effect of different modes of engagement.

 #### Data